How Covid-19 is affecting the job market

 Many sectors have been hit hard by the Covid-19 pandemic leading to mass job losses and millions around the world with many still on furlough schemes.
 While some businesses have temporarily or permanently shut down during the pandemic, others have seen a dramatic need for more staff to cope in these extraordinary times.
 As the situation continues to change, many are asking about the available job opportunities during Covid-19.

-Indeed UK’s Hiring Lab reports that sectors with exposure to the distribution and ecommerce side of the economy, like loading & stocking and driving, have fared relatively well.
+Indeed the UK reports that sectors with exposure to the distribution and eCommerce side of the economy, like loading & stocking and driving, have fared relatively well.
 It also notes a rise in the number of vacancies for jobs in the construction, cleaning, manufacturing and childcare sectors.

 Accessing labour market information